-Transcription itself may be regulated at multiple stages.
-One of the possible checkpoints is the progression of RNA Pol II throughout the transcription cycle by phosphorylation of the serine residues along the heptapeptide consensus sequence Tyr-Ser-Pro-Thr-Ser-Pro-Ser (Y1S2P3T4S5P6S7) at the carboxy terminal domain (CTD) of its largest subunit, RPB1 (Jonkers and Lis, 2015).
-RNA Pol II transcriptional progression rests on a balance between an enrichment of RNA Pol II RPB1 phosphorylated at serine 5 (Ser5P+) close to the transcription start site, and an increase of serine 2 phosphorylated RPB1 (Ser2P+) in actively-transcribing RNA Pol II (Jonkers and Lis, 2015).
-First identified in Drosophila melanogaster heat shock protein (Hsp) genes (Gilmour and Lis, 1986; Rougvie and Lis, 1988, 1990; Rasmussen and Lis, 1993), this ability of RNA Pol II to pause in promoter-proximal regions is also present in neurons of the central nervous system, where it has been shown to regulate the activitydependent transcriptional dynamics of immediate early genes (IEGs) (Saha et al., 2011).
+regions is also present in neurons of the central nervous system, where it has been shown to regulate the activitydependent transcriptional dynamics of immediate early genes (IEGs: Saha et al., 2011).
 However, this mechanism has not been studied in the adult brain in vivo in the context of learning.
 With this in mind, we set out to explore the impact of learning a motor skill on RNA Pol II poising in the mouse striatum.
 Using a fast lever-pressing task as a motor skill-learning paradigm, we examined the global phosphorylation dynamics of RNA Pol II in adult mouse striatum, and subsequently profiled RPB1 phospho-variant binding to the promoters and gene bodies of the IEGs Arc and Fos.
-We report modulation of RPB1 CTD phosphorylation at IEGs in response to learning, resulting in a dynamically changing Ser5P\/Ser2P\ ratio (the poising index).
-These experiments demonstrate a novel instance of learning-induced modulation via RNA Pol Ш transcriptional phosphorylation in
+We report modulation of RPB1 CTD phosphorylation at IEGs in response to learning, resulting in a dynamically changing Ser5P+/Ser2P+ ratio (the poising index).
+These experiments demonstrate a novel instance of learning-induced transcriptional modulation via RNA Pol II phosphorylation in the brain.

-Materials and methods
+Materials and Methods

+Animals

-Animals.
-All procedures were reviewed and performed in accordance with the Champalimaud Centre for the Unknown Ethics Committee guidelines, and approved by the Portuguese Veterinary General Board (Direcção Geral de Veterinária, approval 0421/000/000/2014).
-All animals used in the present study were male C57BL/6J mice between 2 and 5 months of age.
+All procedures were reviewed and performed in accordance with the Champalimaud Center for the Unknown Ethics Committee guidelines, and approved by the Portuguese Veterinary General Board (Direcção Geral de Veterinária, approval 0421/000/000/2014).
+All animals used in the present study were male C57BL/6J mice between two and five months of age kept on a 12-h light/dark cycle.
 Experiments were performed on the light cycle.